FUAZA/ECE-9069-Presentation1/README.md

 ![image](https://user-images.githubusercontent.com/101413304/158044875-157579ba-2e24-40cf-a146-67c6e6178600.png)

 ### Detection Method of IDS
-- Signatured-based Method: Signature-based intrusion detection systems can easily detect attacks with patterns (signatures) already present in the system, but it is much more difficult to detect new malware attacks with unknown patterns (signatures).
+- Signature-based Method: Signature-based intrusion detection systems can easily detect attacks with patterns (signatures) already present in the system, but it is much more difficult to detect new malware attacks with unknown patterns (signatures).
 - Anomaly-based Method: As new malware is generated at a rapid rate, anomaly-based IDS was designed to identify unknown malware threats.
 Machine learning is used in anomaly-based IDS to construct a trustworthy activity model, and anything that comes in is compared to that model, and it is considered suspicious if it is not found in the model.

 ## What the OSSEC does?